rh-messaging-qe/yacfg/README.md

 Direct use of API is to use `generate()` nearly the same as the CLI.
 With option to use tuning values directly.

-Tuning data will be overlaid in order of appereance, using python dict.update(), so values that will appear later will overwrite previous values.
+Tuning data will be overlaid in order of appearance, using python dict.update(), so values that will appear later will overwrite previous values.
 We recommend that tuning values are always flat, because update is not recursive.
 The same applies for data from tuning files as well